Non-Commutative Gauge Theory at the Beach: Background

+Homogeneous and inhomogeneous co-ordinates are related by $(\mu,\lambda_\al)\sim(v,o_\al + z\iota_\al)$.
+Throughout this work, we will often express differential forms and vector fields in terms of homogeneous co-ordinates.
+These methods are described in detail by Woodhouse \cite{Woodhouse:1985id}.

 Points in $\bbC^3$ are null-separated if the corresponding quadratics intersect at a single point.
-For example, the point $x\in\bbC^3$ is on the complexified null-cone of the origin if the discriminant vanishes \be \eps_{\al\gamma}\eps_{\beta\delta}x^{\al\beta}x^{\gamma\delta} = 2x^+x^- - y^2 = 0\,. \ee This information is sufficient to recover the conformal structure of $\bbC^3$; however, Hitchin shows that the complex structure of $\mT$ also encodes the scale of $\bbC^3$.
+For example, the point $x\in\bbC^3$ is on the complexified null-cone of the origin if the discriminant vanishes

+This information is sufficient to recover the conformal structure of $\bbC^3$; however, Hitchin shows that the complex structure of $\mT$ also encodes the scale of $\bbC^3$.
 This is because, given a tangent direction at a point in $\bbC^3$, the complex structure of $\mT$ can be used to construct a complex curve in that direction which is interpreted as a geodesic.
 This endows $\bbC^3$ with a projective connection which is compatible with the conformal structure.
-Within the projective class there is a distinguished affine connection, which in this case is the Levi-Civita connection of the flat metric.
+Within the projective class, there is a distinguished affine connection, which in this case is the Levi-Civita connection of the flat~metric.